quantum-tinkerer/pymablock/docs/source/derivation.md

-To establish coincidence of the two formulations it suffices to show that said truncated series only containes terms that are either block diagonal and hermitian or block offdiagonal and anti hermitian as presented in eq.
+To establish coincidence of the two formulations it suffices to show that said truncated series only containes terms that are either block diagonal and hermitian or block offdiagonal and anti hermitian as presented in Eq.
 {eq}`W_V_block`.
 Through the multinomial theorem, each generated term of the truncated expansion at a given order consists out of itself and its order reversed partner.